Developik/DeliveryApp/README.md

 # DeliveryApp
 Description and screenshots of my project.
-For code request reach me out
+If you need code example, reach me out